Kannas5941/Thesis_Wind/README.md

 # Master_Thesis
-A thesis on Wind farm layout optimization to maximize Annual Energy Production, Energy Denisty under fatigue load constraints.
+A thesis on wind farm layout optimization to maximize annual energy production and energy density under fatigue load constraints.
+The thesis comprises two case studies: one with a fictional wind farm layout and the other with an actual wind farm layout.
+The process flow chart for the two studies is below: